johnnyreilly/typescript-go-considered-brilliant/README.md

 If John was to guess what the team might have picked he would have either said Rust or Zig (what Bun is built with).
 Go felt like a slightly leftfield choice, but upon reflection it completely makes sense.
 ESBuild is written in Go, so there's prior art.
 Go has a garbage collector (Rust does not) which means the work of porting the code is significantly reduced.
 Likewise, C# is all about `class`es and so a port from TypeScript (which makes only light use of `class`es in the compiler codebase) to C# would be uphill work.

 The Go choice represents pragmatism; which is very much a TypeScript ethos.
 In fact if you look at the [TypeScript Design goals](https://github.com/microsoft/TypeScript/wiki/TypeScript-Design-Goals), you can see how TypeScript has always espoused a pragmatic approach.
-Perhaps most famously by having "soundness" as a "non-goal".
+Perhaps most famously by having soundness as a "non-goal".
 Instead, striking a balance between correctness and productivity.

 Pragmatism is the TypeScript way.
 Go is a pragmatic choice.